Last Updated on November 7, 2025 by Masha Eretnova

 Ask yourself why you would want to paint acrylic paint on your face.
 Is it for a Halloween party or a fun night with the children?
-If that is the case, there are plenty of face paints for you to choose from instead of acrylic paint.
+If that is the case, there are plenty of face paints for you to choose from instead of acrylic paint that I will share.

-Ideally, no. You should not be putting acrylic paint on your face.
+You can but you should not be putting acrylic paint on your face or body.
+Acrylics are not tested or approved for the skin.

 You may have heard people saying they have put acrylic paint on their face and experienced no side effects, but the truth remains that even if your acrylic paint has the label “non-toxic” on it, you should not use it on your face.